Best Apple TV Deals (September 2017): Order the new Apple TV 4K now

 The cheapest way to get your hands on a fourth-gen Apple TV is by opting for a refurbished one from Apple.
 It will still be covered by Apple’s one-year warranty, which offers you peace of mind that other second-hand purchases will not.

-Teachers and students get a 10% discount.
-Alternatively, if you have a Quidco account, you can get 2% cashback.
-Which might only be £2.38, but it’s something.
+Teachers and students get a 10% discount, even with the refurbished models.
+If you have a Quidco account, you can get 2% cashback.
+Which might only be £2.38, but at least it’s something.

-Both models come with a power lead, Siri remote, lightning to USB cable, the refurbished Apple TV plus all the relevant documentation.
+Both models come with a power lead, Siri remote, lightning to USB cable plus all the relevant documentation to help you get set up.

 32GB Apple TV – £139 new with two-year warranty